EMBRYOPSIDA Pirani & Prado

 1/ca 15.
 China to Malesia and N.E.
 Australia, Hawaii, Mexico to Bolivia (map: from Ding Hou 1962; Thorne 1972; FoC vol. 11.
 2008: New World rather approximate).

 Mabberley (1997) described the leaves of Dipentodon as being spiral.
-In the two flowers that I examined I could find only a single well-developed ovule in each.
+In both of the two flowers that I examined I could find only a single well-developed ovule.

 For general information on Perrottetia, see Ding Hou (1962), for floral morphology, etc., see Matthews and Endress (2005b: also mucilage cells!), for mostly stomatal morphology, see den Hartog and Baas (1978), for vegetative anatomy, see P. sessiliflora - Cogollo et al. 7294.
 For general information on Dipentodon, see Merrill (1941), for pollen, see Lobreau-Callen (1982), and for floral morphology see Liu and Cheng (1991: comparison with putatively related taxa) and Bachelier and Matthews (2014).

 Previous relationships.
 Dipentodontaceae were included in Santalales by Cronquist (1981) because of apparent similarities in gynoecial structure, but the toothed lamina margin and large, lobed stipules suggested that this was incorrect.
 They were placed by Takhtajan (1997) in his Violales (= Malpighiales), while Wu et al. (2002, 2003) recognised a Dipentodontales C. Y. Wu et al. in Dilleniidae, where it was placed between Passiflorales (which included Caricaceae) and Violales (Cucurbitales were next).
 Perrottetia has often been included in Celastraceae (e.g. Ding Hou 1962).